fvwmorg/fvwm/manpages/fvwm.rst

 **The Ring of Windows**

-Fvwm stores windows in a ring internally.
-Think of the focused window as a cursor on the current position in the ring.
+|fvwm| stores windows in a ring internally.
+Think of the focused window as
+a cursor on the current position in the ring.
 The **Next** command and many other commands search forwards through the ring for a matching window, and **Prev** searches backwards.
 The windows in the ring are